Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r31.29
+- Lil Kimberly and Justin are here to monitor your health.
+	- There is a new feature under Core > Monitor to monitor different values.
+Right now there only is Player > Health.
+There could be more in future.
+	- Core > Monitor > Player > Health is to output your current health.
+It is mainly intended for raid scenarios, where AudioQs isn't that useful.
+It is disabled as default.
+	- There are two output volumes (Continuous, Event) that are adjustable from 10% to 100%.
+	- The feature is continuously outputting your health from 0 to 9 using the "Continuous" volume, where 0 means 0% and 9 means 90% health.
+100% health is announced as "full".
+If you health actually changes it is outputting your new health using the "Event" volume.
+The default value for "Continuous" is 50%, the default for "Event" is 80%.
+	- There are some more settings, like the voice, only in dungeons/raids, etc.
+	- All settings are saved per character.
+	- The slash command to enable/disable the feature is "/sku mon,health"

 ## Changes in Sku r31.28
 - Implemented the equipment manager features under Core > Equipment manager
 - Bug with equipment sets on action buttons fixed